-John loves garlic and garlic is good for him so it was a win at our house today when I tried a new way to make garlic confit.
+I love garlic and garlic is good for people so it was a win at my house today when I tried a new way to make garlic confit.

 Perhaps I should step back just a bit and explain that I thought about this when I read an email from Chefsteps.com.
 It’s one of those online cooking video subscription sites.
 I bought one on sous vide a while back and I keep getting emails from them.
 Sometimes they have free videos that are very good so it’s worth getting.

 Anyway, the other day they were making garlic confit in the microwave.
 They said to put the microwave on its lowest setting and put the garlic in jars and cover with oil.
 I don’t like the idea of metal in a microwave, although I’m told it’s quite safe with newer machines.

 Well… don’t you know that today they sent out an apology saying, “Oops, it really doesn’t work and we apologize.”
 Good thing for me that I didn’t try it.

 I did try it in the sous vide machine.
 I sliced off the top of a head of garlic, placed it in a pint canning jar and poured olive oil until it covered it completely.
 Then I vacuum sealed the jars with the jar sealer attachment to my sealer and put it in the sous vide at 87C for four hours.